Hydroelectricity – The Tie That Binds.

 Western Area Power Administration (WAPA) is a power marketing administration within the U.S. Department of Energy whose role is to market and deliver clean, renewable, reliable, cost-based federal hydroelectric power in the central and western United States.

-Missouri River Energy Services (MRES) was originally formed to help municipal utilities obtain an allocation of hydropower generated from the dams on the Missouri River.
-WAPA markets the Missouri River hydropower and is the base-load power supplier to 58 of the 60 MRES member communities.
+MRES was originally formed to help municipal utilities obtain an allocation of hydropower generated from the dams on the Missouri River.
+WAPA markets the Missouri River hydropower and is the base-load power supplier to 59 of the 61 MRES member communities.

 Each year, MRES advances dollars for these projects through WSPC.
 The dollars are then refunded to MRES in full as the government funding becomes available.